 Standing up against onerous regulation

-- Continued to support Siskiyou County water users in an appeal by the state Department of Fish and Wildlife, following a favorable court ruling that the department exceeded its authority by trying to require farmers and ranchers to obtain a permit before exercising their longstanding water rights.
+- Maintained support for water users in an ongoing court case involving efforts by the state Department of Fish and Wildlife to require farmers and ranchers to obtain a permit before exercising their water rights.

 - Renewed a recommendation for water-right holders to pay an annual “fee” under protest while Farm Bureau pursues a court case to have the charge invalidated as an unconstitutional tax.

 - Prevented the imposition of overly restrictive notification and buffer requirements for certain pesticide applications.

 - Joined with a coalition to support a Fresno-based farm in a legal dispute with the state Agricultural Labor Relations Board regarding mandatory mediation and conciliation, including efforts by the ALRB to impose a labor contract on the farm.

 - Protested proposed federal rules expanding requirements for critical-habitat designations under the federal Endangered Species Act

 - Advocated against protection of the gray wolf under the state Endangered Species Act; represented livestock producers on a group advising state officials on a wolf-management plan for California.

 - Testified against protecting tricolored blackbirds under the state ESA; worked actively with other organizations to find ways to benefit the birds without harming dairies where they have chosen to nest.

 - Maintained opposition to proposed federal protection for the yellow-legged frog and Yosemite toad, providing comments on critical habitat and on a biological opinion that could affect grazing in national forests.